Mercerenies/gdlisp/doc/readthedocs/reference/parser.rst

 sensitive**.
 That is, ``foo`` and ``Foo`` are distinct symbols that refer to distinct variables or functions.

+The following names are specifically reserved for use in GDLisp.
+Users should not create variables or functions with these names: ``self``, ``super``.

 Node Path Literals
 ^^^^^^^^^^^^^^^^^^